 The Netherlands Authority for the Financial Markets (AFM) is responsible for the oversight and regulation of the financial services industry within the Netherlands.
-The site contains plenty of resources sorted by relevant users (consumer or professional) to provide a better understanding for the public, businesses, and government of how the finance industry works.
+The site contains plenty of resources sorted by relevant users (consumer or professional) to provide a better understanding of how the finance industry works for the public, businesses, and government.

 The Dutch Media Authority (CvdM) grants licenses to broadcasters of audiovisual content in the Netherlands.
 CvdM monitors compliance with this legislation and serves to protect consumers' interests by ensuring appropriate and accurate information in the broadcasts.
-CvdM also promotes the advancement of technology within the media sector and promotes more regulations on online advertising to provide monitored media content.
-The CvdM site contains news, regulations, and information about the structure of the agency and select reports are available in English, although the majority of the website is only available in Dutch, however, limited English features are available.
+CvdM also promotes the advancement of technology within the media sector and promotes regulations on online advertising to provide monitored media content.
+The CvdM site contains news, regulations, and information about the organization and their responsibilities.
+Majority of the site is only available in Dutch, however, limited English features are available.

 The Medicines Evaluation Board (MEB) assesses and guards the efficacy, safety, and quality of both human and veterinary medicinal products.
 The MEB is the primary source of information on new medicinal products, new applications, and current risk information in the Netherlands.

 The Ministry of Economic Affairs is in charge of policy development to create a sustainable, competitive business environment in the Netherlands.
 Specific focus is placed on agriculture and energy, as well on a balance between ecology and economy.
 This site contains relevant information for the agriculture, biotechnology, and energy industries.